 A typical day for me always starts with reading last night's notes and going over the day's prep lists with my staff.
-The menu evolves organically based on the ingredients that we get in.
+The menu evolves organically based on the ingredients we get in.

 What’s the one ingredient you use that adds the most flavor or unique taste to a dish?